 Hosting guests in cabins, pods, teepees and treehouses has never been a more promising business opportunity.
 But, as with all new ventures, starting a glamping business is challenging and poses some unexpected risks.

-To help you take advantage of the glamping boom, we’ve created a guide that will take you through all the steps of how to start a glamping business.
+To help you take advantage of the ongoing glamping boom, we’ve created a guide that will take you through all the key steps of how to start a glamping business.

 Whether you’re a small business owner getting into the accommodation industry for the first time or an experienced property manager looking to add glamping properties to your portfolio, we’ve got your back.